Terraform Plan -out: Powerful Tool for Debugging & Testing

 hashicorp-terraform-banner

 Outputting your planning file is useful for writing large Terraform files.
-I find ensuring all my naming conventions look good before applying the code is particularly useful.
+I find it particularly useful to ensure all my naming conventions look good before applying the code.

 Before we start, ensure you have run terraform init before you run terraform plan.